Teamfight TacticsGuides

 TFT Set 11 Ability Kha'Zix

 Assassins are no longer present in the game, and we likely won’t see them come back.
-However, there are still units in the game that can access the backline.
+However, there may still units in the game that can access the backline.

-For example, Kha’Zix is able to jump to the lowest Health enemy within 3 hexes.
+For example, Kha’Zix from Set 11 was able to jump to the lowest Health enemy within 3 hexes.
 This can be problematic if he jumps onto your backline carry and assassinates them.

 There are two main ways to counter Assassin-type units.